rfmiotto/react-use-draggable-scroll/README.md

 ### How to use

 All you have to do is to create a reference to the wrapping div and pass it as parameter to to the useDraggable hook.
 The hook is totally unstyled.
-You can use any library of your choice to style the div and the child components as normal.
+You can use any library of your choice to style the div and the child components as you would normally do.
 In the example below, we use TailwindCSS to illustrate.
 It is important to set `overflow-x: scroll;` property in the CSS of the wrapping div.